sjbylo/lab-azure-service-operator/README.md

 oc adm policy add-cluster-role-to-user cluster-admin -z azure-service-operator -n openshift-operators --rolebinding-name=azure-service-operator-workaround
 ```
 Note: This was needed for v0.37.0 (as of end Sep 2020) and may not be needed in future versions of ASO.
-See this issue if you need to understand more: https://github.com/Azure/azure-service-operator/issues/1269
+See this issue I created if you need to understand more: https://github.com/Azure/azure-service-operator/issues/1269

 # Create a new project